*shivers*

 If it comes to deciding whether to pay key staff members or reduce advertising spending, they’re most likely to choose to cut the advertising budget 🤷♂️

-Brands that prospered throughout this difficult time were the ones who were able to leverage their marketing and comms teams to build communities and continue to communicate with their audiences.
-While those that jumped the gun and axed large amounts of their workforce suffered in the long run and were tasked with recruiting the jobs they’d made obsolete shortly after.
+Brands that prospered through this difficult time were ones who were able to leverage their marketing and comms teams to build communities and continue to communicate with their audiences.
+Those that jumped the gun and axed large amounts of their workforce suffered in the long run and were tasked with recruiting the jobs they’d made obsolete shortly after.

 However, it seems that businesses have been reluctant to learn from recent history and look set to do similar things once again 👇